-If you are seeing the Windows 10 error: “The requested value cannot be determined,” then you have come to the right place.
-This usually surfaces when copying a file or folder from an Android phone or iPhone to a Windows 10 PC.
+If you encounter the Windows 10/11 error message “The requested value cannot be determined,” this guide will provide the solution you need.
+This error commonly occurs when trying to copy files or folders from an Android phone or iPhone to a Windows 10/11 PC.

 The Causes of Error Copying File or Folder: The Requested Value Cannot Be Determined